Patient education: Kidney stones in children (Beyond the Basics)

 If your child has symptoms of a kidney stone, he or she should see a doctor or nurse as soon as possible.
 The doctor or nurse will do an exam and order urine testing.

-If a stone is likely, based on the exam and urine tests, he or she will order an imaging test.
-The first test is often an ultrasound; if necessary, a computed tomographic (CT) scan, ultrasound, or x-ray.
-The imaging test can show the exact size and location of the stone, which will help to guide treatment.
+If a stone is likely, based on the exam and urine tests, the doctor will order an imaging test.
+The first test is often an ultrasound; if necessary, a computed tomographic (CT) scan or X-ray may also be done.
+Imaging tests can show the exact size and location of the stone, which will help to guide treatment.
 (See "Clinical features and diagnosis of nephrolithiasis in children".)

 KIDNEY STONE TREATMENT